 With the current state of the tumultuous market, landlords now have to protect their investments more carefully.
 Investors are finding that getting landlord insurance is becoming a necessity to mitigate risks.

 For example, a microburst wind blows off a rental property’s patio roof.
 The trusses land on the main section of the house causing damage to the shingle roof.
-Due to the extreme shortage of roofing materials, the roof shingle’s color can’t be matched for repair, leaving any other option than to replace the whole roof.
+Due to the extreme shortage of roofing materials, the roof shingle’s color can be matched for repair, leaving no other option than to replace the whole roof.